hclivess/Bismuth/README.md

 development plan:

--implement consensus pool from the connected nodes using statistics.mode(data) -optimize node stability
+-implement consensus pool from the connected nodes using statistics.median(data) -optimize node stability
 -framework for decentralized apps
 -framework for sidechains and hyperblocks